Attorneys ‘disgusted’ no charges against Indianapolis cop

 Swaray Conteh, another Reed family attorney, said Saturday that the public should be skeptical of the investigation, which was conducted by the Indiana State Police.

-“It was very shallow piece of work and Officer Mercer should’ve been indicted and had the opportunity to prove his innocence in court,” Conteh said.
+“It was a very shallow piece of work and Officer Mercer should’ve been indicted and had the opportunity to prove his innocence in court,” Conteh said.

-Capt.
-Ron Galaviz, a spokesman for the State Police, didn’t immediately reply to a phone message left Saturday.

 Reed’s mother, Demetree Wynn, filed a federal wrongful death lawsuit in June against the city, its police department and four officers, including Mercer.
 That suit alleges the department failed to adequately train, screen and supervise officers to prevent them from engaging in excessive or deadly force.